FIN392/Raspberry/My_Raspberry_installation/README.md

 	- Default gateway IP.
 Typically it is the IP address of the router (later referred to as *[IP_Gateway]*).
 	- Network mask bits.
 Typically is '/24' (later referred to as *[Mask_bits]*).
 - If you want to connect wireless, you will need also:
-	- USB wifi dongle (only if your Raspberry model do not include wireless connectivity.
+	- USB wifi dongle (only if your Raspberry model do not include wireless connectivity).
 	- SSID and password (later referred to as *[WIFI_SSID]* and *[WIFI_Password]*).
 	- One additional static local IP address (later referred to as *[IP_WLAN]*).
 - A computer (Windows, MacOS or Linux) will be required for the SD card preparation.